mstylmz/CoinLog/README.md

 Room
 Data Binding

-For asynchronous programming;
-Kolin coroutines
-Rx Java
+U used Kotlin coroutines and Rx Java For asynchronous programming

 I used Retrofit library for Network process.